Cheap flight hacks are the best.

 Clear your cookies in between searches.
 Or, at the very least, use some sort of incognito browser.

-Since I like to search through Google Flights, I don’t use Chrome.
+When I search through Google Flights, I typically use Firefox.
 Google Flights has an amazing suggested trips section.
-But I have noticed that when I use Firefox, the suggested trip is often $20 to $40 cheaper than the ones shown on Chrome.
+But I have noticed that when I use Firefox, the suggested trip is often $20 to $40 cheaper than the ones shown on other browsers.

 On Firefox, I have a specific “Do Not Track” feature enabled which ensures that my browsing history is not tracked.